Launch your business with a gift

 That being said, the issue is somewhat muddled within state law.
 The requirement for an operating agreement is clearly found in New York Consolidated Laws’ Section 417(a), but the Department of State notes that the law is silent on what (if any) consequences follow for LLCs that fail to draft an agreement.

-Regardless of consequences, you should draft an operating agreement because it’s technically required and especially because it’s considered a best practice.
+Regardless of consequences, you should draft a New York LLC operating agreement because it’s technically required and especially because it’s considered a best practice.
 The agreement can be written or verbal, and it’s an internal document that’s meant to help define your LLC.

 The IRS requires all LLCs to file for an Employer Identification Number (EIN), regardless of what state the business files in.
 Sometimes an EIN is referred to as a federal employment identification number (FEIN) or a federal tax identification number (FTIN).